Hugh Bourne: Bourne's organisational ability and the growth of Primitive Methodism

 Primitive Methodism was also shaped by Bourne's joint concern for the spiritual salvation and social welfare of ordinary working people.
-For example, just like Keir Hardie in the early twentieth century, Bourne understood that drunkenness was a major factor which kept working-class people down in base conditions.
+For example, just like Keir Hardie in the early 20th century, Bourne understood that drunkenness was a major factor which kept working-class people down in base conditions.
 Also, In the face of establishment opposition, Bourne promoted working class education, including instruction in reading, writing and arithmetic, in addition to religious teaching, at the Primitive Methodist Sunday Schools.
 Many early trade union pioneers were drawn from the ranks of Primitive Methodist Preachers, and a basic 'welfare state' used to operate among chapel-goers, their neighbours and families.
 In common with some other non-conformists, Bourne accepted women as of equal status with men by (amongst other things) appointing women Preachers.

 By the time of his death (11 October 1852), Bourne was regarded as a father figure for the movement and his funeral procession was attended by more than 16,000 people.
 He is buried at Englesea Brook chapel in Weston, near Crewe, south Cheshire, not far from his home in Bemersley, near Tunstall, Stoke-on-Trent, north Staffordshire.

 By 1860 the international movement he helped to found and organise had 650 Ministers, 11,304 local preachers and over 100,000 members.
 It had extended beyond the British Isles, Canada and the USA to Australia, New Zealand, Nigeria and South Africa.